Mixing matters: Acknowledgements

 \section{Acknowledgements}

 This research was enabled in part by support provided by WestGrid and Compute/Calcul Canada.
 The simulations in this research were made possible by SciNet and the Niagara supercomputing cluster.
 DR acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), [funding reference number 534263] and through the Discovery Grant program.
 DR thanks Arif Babul, Belaid Moa, Ondrea Clarkson, Austin Davis, Drummond Fielding, Phil Hopkins, and Wolfram Schmidt for useful advice during the course of this research.
 DR gives special acknowledgement to Arif Babul and Belaid Moa for providing invaluable support to this research, without which it would not have been possible.
+DR also thanks Daniel Price for his helpful comments during the reviewing stage that improved this work.

 Our analysis was performed using the Python programming language (Python Software Foundation, \url{https://www.python.org}).
 The following packages were used throughout the analysis: \pkg{h5py} \citep{Collette2013}, \pkg{numpy} \citep{Harris2020}, \pkg{scipy} \citep{Virtanen2020}, \pkg{yt} \citep{Turk2011}, and \pkg{matplotlib} \citep{Hunter2007}.
 Prototyping of the analysis scripts was performed in the IPython environment \citep{Perez2007}.